winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 55\.
 The Bhagavān then instructed them.
 “Today, you have venerable sages living here.
 Many people observe precepts and purely cultivate the religious life.
 They delight good spirits who then chant prayers for them.
 They know to respect what’s respectable and serve who should be served.
 They’re liberal in generosity and affectionate to all.
 Their compassionate hearts are commended by the gods.
 They are always with good people and don’t associate with evil.”
 {: #p55}

 56\.
 After he gave this teaching, the Bhagavān rose from his seat and was seen off by the laymen.
-Surrounded by the large assembly, he returned to the grove.
+Surrounded by the great assembly, he returned to the grove.
 As the minister Varṣākāra followed behind the Buddha, he thought, “Now, the gate through which the ascetic Gautama leaves the city shall be named Gautama’s Gate.
 When we see where he crosses the river, it’ll also be named Gautama’s Ford.”
 {: #p56}

 57\.
 The Bhagavān then left the city of Pāṭaliputra and continued to the river’s bank.
 A large crowd of people was on the shore, and some were being ferried across.
 Some rode on boats and some on rafts to cross the river.
-In the time it takes a strong man to flex his arm, the Bhagavān and his large assembly instantly crossed to the other side.
+In the time it takes a strong man to flex his arm, the Bhagavān and his great assembly instantly crossed to the other side.
 {: #p57}

 58\.
 After contemplating the meaning of this, the Bhagavān spoke in verse: